 Let Me Know When You Get Home

-Let Me Know When You Get Home is a new, coming-of-age Australian play, deconstructing the myth of queer youth needing to “escape” Western Sydney.
-It draws from personal experience with suburban isolation and Filipinx diasporic identity to create a work which explores the inner lives of isolated queer people and the discomfort that exists when no place fits.
+Let Me Know When You Get Home is a new theatre work about growing up queer in Western Sydney.
+It’s a coming-of-age Australian play, deconstructing the myth of queer youth needing to “escape” Western Sydney.
+It draws from personal experience with suburban isolation and Filipino (and Filipina and Filipinx) diasporic identity to create a work which explores the inner lives of isolated queer people and the discomfort that exists when no place fits.
 Let Me Know When You Get Home is a personal narrative on birth and chosen families, friendships and first loves, and ultimately, the universal desire to make a home in other people.

-Val, a Filipina teenage lesbian, is desperate to escape the purgatory period between high school and university so she can finally be seen as an adult.
+Val, a Filipinx teenager, is desperate to escape the purgatory period between high school and university so she can finally be seen as an adult.
 She makes a break from her religious, overbearing mother and childhood best friend, Thi, to set out to the city in search of the queer community she lacks back home in Fairfield.
-When she joins a Mardi Gras float and meets Prince, an enigmatic, older artist, Val is sure she has finally found her queer utopia – even if it means leaving her best friend, Thi, behind.
+When she joins a Mardi Gras float and meets Prince, an enigmatic, older artist, Val is sure she has finally found her queer utopia – even if it means leaving Thi behind.
 But where do you turn when it turns out no place fits?

 Miranda started writing Let Me Know When You Get Home in the original Curious Creator’s Writer’s Group in 2015, under the title Into the Closet.
 It was further developed in 2016 as part of the Curious Creators first team residency as part of the Bundanon Artist Residency Program.
 Later that year, it was selected by PWA for New Play Development, and had its first public reading at Urban Stories 2016 in Riverside Theatre.

 It then underwent a four day creative development in June 2019 which led to its first public reading of the full script at Fairfield PYT.
-Most recently, Miranda had a week-long residency as part of Sydney Fringe Writer’s in Residency Program in September 2019.
+Their last creative development, Miranda had a week-long residency as part of Sydney Fringe Writer’s in Residency Program in September 2019.
+You can check out more about the residency here.

 JUNE 2019 DEVELOPMENT VIDEO